 Rafting in Indus (Ladakh Division), Jammu & Kashmir

-Indus River offers one of the best and breathtaking river rafting experience in Ladakh division of Jammu & Kashmir.
+Indus River offers again one of the best and breathtaking river rafting experience in Ladakh division of Jammu & Kashmir.
 The Indus River begins close to the Mount Kailash and the Mansarovar Lake located in Tibet.
 From June to August-September, the water level rises and it is considered the most favorable time for rafting expedition in Indus.
 One can enjoy the spectacular and magnetic view of mountains, monasteries across the river.

 Rafting in Beas (Kullu-Manali), Himachal Pradesh